 For online donations, you can use Paypal for Non Profits, which is the most popular option, or something like Google Wallet.
-You can also join a giving platform like GlobalGiving (DSO's page) which helps connect donors to grassroots projects.
+You can also join a giving platform like GlobalGiving (like DSO’s page) which helps connect donors to grassroots projects.
 For a more crowdfunding approach there is Razoo or Crowdrise.
 And if you need to integrate donations directly into a website you can use Stripe (programming required).
 PayPal is probably easiest and cheapest for most organizations.

 Also make sure your site is registered with a site like Charity Navigator so people know you are a legitimate nonprofit.

 Step 4.
-Friends, Volunteers, Country (wo) men, Lend Me Your Time
+Friends, Volunteers, Country (wo)men, Lend Me Your Time

-Now that you're all set up you may need to find some volunteers to help with specific things - website, social media, accounting, taxes, a strategic or technology initiative, etc.
+Now that you’re all set up you may need to find some volunteers to help with specific things: website, social media, accounting, taxes, a strategic or technology initiative, etc.

-Feel free to contact us if you’d like to partner or volunteer (we’re particularly looking for a good secretary candidate).
+Feel free to contact us if you’d like to partner or volunteer

 Step 5.
 Change the World!